 Head of Subject: Mrs Beth Haslam

 Mathematics at Redruth School is taught across all year groups in sets covering the full range of abilities.
 The emphasis is on securing a range of skills that support students both through their GCSE examinations and to be confident users of numeracy in real life.
 In all year groups students are assessed against GCSE criteria and are closely monitored to ensure that the correct levels of progress are being made against their targets.
 Set movements can take place following assessments in order to ensure that students are being taught at the correct level.
-Following every formal examination students receive a RAG sheet which details their progress and areas for improvement on a question by questions level.
+Following every formal examination students receive a RAG sheet which details their progress and areas for improvement on a question by question level.

 Students in Years 8 to 10 study the materials required for AQA GCSE Mathematics.
 The three year scheme of learning covers all aspects of the foundation and Higher syllabuses.
 Students either follow the Higher or Foundation tiers, depending on their target grade.
 The course materials used in lessons for the AQA syllabus are available to all students out of class via internet based versions of the materials.
-Their remains a focus on the ability to complete non-calculator tasks, one exam paper, as well as developing the skills to use calculators to support mathematical skills required for the remaining two exams.
+There remains a focus on the ability to complete non-calculator tasks, one exam paper, as well as developing the skills to use calculators to support mathematical skills required for the remaining two exam papers.

-The Mathematics department uses a variety of online tools to support the learning of the students, these include Maths Watch, Mathletics and My Maths, student have access to these out of school hours and can use them to support their learning.
+The Mathematics department uses a variety of online tools to support the learning of the students, these include MathsWatch, Mathletics and Hegarty, students have access to these out of school hours and can use them to support their learning.